trihuynhj/cs50/README.md

         - test3.py: A tiny program to test Python's random module.
         - test4.py: A tiny program to test Python's requests module.

-4. About Me:\
+4. **About Me**:

-    My name is Tri Huynh.
+    - My name is Tri Huynh.
 I'm originally from Vietnam, but currently living in Tokyo, Japan.
 You can reach me via my GitHub at <https://github.com/trihuynhj>.